ferrilab/bitvec/book/introduction.md

 Programmers have sought to model memory as a one-dimensional stream of bits for as long as hardware manufacturers have sought to chunk it into wider and wider words. `bitvec` is far from the first library to provide this model, and it will likely not be the last.
-It is, however, the best (at least in my opinion).
+It is, however, among the best (at least in my opinion).

 `bitvec` was built out of my experience and frustration with performing I/O buffer manipulation using C, C++, and Ruby.
 My work required programs capable of